-The medieval town of Athenry began it's existence in 1238.
+The medieval town of Athenry is an ancient town dating back a millenia.
 The history of the town can be seen through its monuments.
-The earliest remaining building in the town is the Castle, built by Meiler de Bermingham, in 1238.
-This castle, one of the finest 13th century castles remaining in Ireland, now consists of a three-storied keep surrounded by a strong curtain-wall which had two corner-towers and a corner-buttress near the strongly fortified gate.
+The earliest remaining building in the town is Athenry Castle, built by Meiler de Bermingham, in 1238.
+Athenry Castle is one of the finest 13th century castles remaining in Ireland, consisting of a three-storied keep surrounded by a strong curtain-wall which had two corner-towers and a corner-buttress near the strongly fortified gate.
 Athenry Castle has being restored by the Office of Public Works and is open to the public.

 The remains of St. Mary's Collegiate Church, the former parish church of Athenry, dates from the mid-13th century.
 It became Collegiate by order of Archbishop O'Murray of Tuam in 1484 but was destroyed in 1574 by the Earl of Clanricard's sons.
 In 1828 a church with a particularly elegant spire was built in its chancel and was in use by the Church of Ireland until quite recently.
 It is now the site of Athenry Heritage Centre.